GabrieleEffgen/transformationlab/cases/01-product-availability-transformation/README.md

 2. The organization lacks one reliable view of demand, inventory, and availability.
 3. Local inventory optimization will not sustain without governance, capability building, and integrated planning routines.
 4. The transformation should be sequenced to stabilize availability, optimize inventory, and then scale.
+5. Supply chain demands must take consideration of production capability and be true about the way it is planned.

-## 5. Recommended Transformation
+## 5. Transformation Plan

-- Segment inventory using ABC-XYZ classification
+- Segment inventory using ABC-XYZ classification and an inventory policy optimization to guarantee reliability.
-- Redesign forecasting and demand review process
+- Redesign forecasting and demand review process, considering its complexity and to be real within production scenarium
-- Implement inventory policy optimization
+- Review the standards that are used to guarantee it is upon real life and taking consideration change management.
 - Launch daily availability monitoring
 - Build planner capability in structured problem solving